hartzler/crow/README.md

 * src/coffee - the coffee script files that will be javascript
 * src/scss - the scss files that will be stylesheets
 * resources/ - for the xulrunner package
+# build/ - where the chromeless app gets assembled, can be removed anytime

 when cloning, you will need to